DavidPF-Git/E-Commerce_Fraud_Detection/README.md

 - The data provide no evidence that attackers typically engage in large bursts of transactions.
 The conventional assumption that fraud is characterized by "multiple transactions occurring within a short time frame" is not supported by the observed patterns.
 Fraudsters also do not typically engage in excessively large purchases.

 - Fraud is a multidimensional phenomenon that emerges when multiple weak signals co-occur, such as recently created accounts, long shipping distances, anomalous spending relative to historical patterns, and geographic inconsistencies.

+- Improved performance is expected from tree-based and boosting models compared to simple linear models.